Eddie Brock: Bonded to Toxin

 A powerless Brock returns in Venom vol. 2 #15 (2012), where he kills the symbiotes Hybrid and Scream as part of a crusade to destroy the aliens entirely, believing them to be evil.
-After failing to kill the newest Venom, Brock is captured by the villain Crime Master and forcibly bonded with the Toxin symbiote.
+After failing to kill Agent Venom, Brock is captured by the villain Crime Master and forcibly bonded with the Toxin symbiote.
 Brock (who is being controlled by the Toxin symbiote) then tracks down Venom and attempts to kill him, but is defeated.
 Eddie and Agent Venom face off once more at Crime Master's HQ, and Flash is able to subdue Toxin and separate Eddie from the symbiote using a flamethrower.
 Just before Flash can get Eddie out, the Toxin symbiote grabs hold of him and drags him into the flames.
 Eddie and the Toxin symbiote both survive the flames and track Flash to Philadelphia.
 Now in control of the Toxin symbiote, he confronts Flash in the high school where he works as a gym teacher.
 After helping Flash defend the students from a group of cybernetic parasites, Eddie forms a truce with him, promising to leave Flash alone as long as he has the Venom symbiote under control (similar to the truce he had with Spider-Man).
 Eddie subsequently leaves Philadelphia to resume his vigilante activities.

-While fighting a drug cartel, Brock is approached by FBI agent Claire Dixon and invited to join the team she has assembled in order to hunt down and capture Cletus Kasady, which also includes John Jameson, and Manuela Calderon, a survivor of one of Kasady's massacres, although Brock secretly plans to kill Kasady.
+While fighting a drug cartel, Brock is approached by FBI agent Claire Dixon and invited to join the team she has assembled to hunt down and capture Cletus Kasady, which also includes John Jameson, and Manuela Calderon, a survivor of one of Kasady's massacres, although Brock secretly plans to kill Kasady.
 After Kasady's defeat, Brock gives up the Toxin symbiote.